-This Dairy Free Gluten Free Baked Red Velvet Donut Recipe is quick and easy to make, allergy friendly, and has all the classic red velvet flavors (including a dairy free cream cheese flavored glaze.)
+Dairy Free Gluten Free Red Velvet Donut Recipe- quick and easy to make, allergy friendly, and has all the classic red velvet flavors (including a dairy free cream cheese flavored glaze.)
 No frying needed, these red velvet donuts are baked!

 I am a HUGE fan of red velvet!
 I never had it until I was a teenager, but then I fell in love.